 chattra bolsters and cushions are thoughtfully designed in collaboration with master textile artisans of India.
 We're inspired by the culture, spiritual practices, art and architecture of yoga’s birthplace, and craft our small-batch collections in ethical workshops dedicated to preserving India’s textile heritage.

 We don’t rush the process.
 It can take months to design a single wood block, carve the motif, color swatch.
 Making our fabric is a meditative practice: hand-held blocks rhythmically and precisely print small sections, row by row, along lengths of canvas, sometimes requiring two passes for a single design.
+Our screen print fabric is created in small batches, using traditional time-intensive mesh and blade methods to transfer images to cloth.
 Embroidery designs are drafted on tracing paper then pin pricked for sample stitching.
 We add detail like illuminating orange bar tacking & piping, reinforce-stitched strap points, top-rated YKK zippers.
-Our tassels are hand-made by a women’s collective; our Nepali prayer flags are designed and stitched by sex-traffic survivors.
+Our tassels are hand-made by a women’s collective.
 In the US, we finish our zafus, neck cushions and yoga bolsters with top-quality buckwheat hull and cotton fill.

 While our focus is India, we are intrepid travelers and are inspired to partner with other artisans from around the world, like Peruvian textile co-operative Awamaki.

 chattra founder Ann and her family lived and traveled in India for many years.
 Ann was taken by the beauty of India’s art and architecture, intrigued by the calm and chaos of its culture, moved by the devotion and spirit of its people and their traditions.
 She practiced a lot of amazing yoga and developed a passion for textiles.
 These passions combine in chattra to offer yoga and meditation practitioners purposeful beauty and inspiration for their sacred practice spaces.